 What are Neighbourhood Plans?
 Neighbourhood Plans are community-led development plan documents.
 These plans, upon adoption, form part of the development plan: the starting point for decision-making in the determination of planning applications.

 Like the local plans prepared by Taunton Deane a neighbourhood plan will be land-use based and may allocate land for development, designate protected or valued areas and include detailed policies to guide development within the area.

-There is currently only one adopted Neighbourhood Plan within the Borough.
+There are currently two adopted Neighbourhood Plans within the Borough.

 Each of the emerging Neighbourhood Plans currently being prepared have separate webpages where you can find the latest and most relevant information: